Spider-Man 2 (2004 video game): Microsoft Windows

-Nuclear scientist Dr. Otto Octavius attempts to make a fusion power experiment, sponsored by Oscorp, that would provide an unlimited source of energy to Manhattan.
+Nuclear scientist Otto Octavius attempts to make a fusion power experiment, sponsored by Oscorp, that would provide an unlimited source of energy to Manhattan.
 While handling hazardous materials, Octavius wears a harness of powerful robot tentacle arms with artificial intelligence.
 During a public demonstration that Peter Parker and Harry Osborn are attending, a power spike causes the fusion reactor to destabilize.
-Octavius refuses to shut down the reactor, which goes critical – killing his wife and burning the inhibitor chip blocking the arms from his nervous system.
+Octavius refuses to shut down the reactor, which goes critical, killing his wife and burning the inhibitor chip blocking the arms from his nervous system.
 Peter, as Spider-Man, shuts the experiment down, destroying it in the process.
 Later, the arms' AI begins to influence Octavius, and he becomes the villain Doctor Octopus, seeking to complete his work at all costs.

 While patrolling the city, Spider-Man spots a van being chased by the police and follows it to the prison, where a riot breaks out.
 He defeats some of the escaped inmates before Rhino bursts out of jail and attempts to escape, only to become caught in a laser cage set up by the police.
 Spider-Man fights Rhino, who manages to escape from the cage, but rams into a gas station, causing an explosion that knocks him out.
 Spider-Man puts out the flames while Octavius retrieves the unconscious Rhino.
 Later, Octavius attempts to rob a bank to fund a second experiment.
-Peter, who is coincidentally there with Aunt May, suits up as Spider-Man and fights Octavius inside the vault.
+Coincidentally, Peter is there with Aunt May, suits up as Spider-Man, and fights Octavius inside the vault.
 Octavius takes May hostage, forcing Spider-Man to rescue her while Octavius escapes with the stolen money.